coinspect/learn-evm-attacks/test/Business_Logic/EarningFarm/README.md

 ## Detailed Description

 The Earning Farm contract has a `withdraw` method that uses flash loans to pay debt accrued in the AAVE protocol.
+The contract is probably intended as a leveraged pool (flashloans that are used to swap assets), althought is

 We can start the flow by looking at the public `withdraw` method and noting where it makes the call to `flashLoan`.